 • Certainty that your representative is available during regular business hours

 Another benefit of hiring a registered agent service is avoiding having to deal with all that mail yourself.
 Since a registered agent’s address becomes a matter of public record, it can result in receiving lots of junk mail.
-Appoint a professional to deal with it and you won’t be bothered until there’s something important that requires your attention!
+Appoint a professional to deal with it, and you won’t be bothered until there’s something important that requires your attention.

 Summary

-Anyone you trust who is over the age of 18, has a physical location address in the state your business is formed, and is available in person during standard business hours can be your registered agent.
+Anyone you trust who is over the age of 18, has a physical location address in the state where your business is formed, and is available in person during standard business hours can be your registered agent.
 However, appointing a registered agent service can afford you better peace of mind when it comes to compliance, timely handling of important documents, privacy, avoidance of junk mail, and more.

 We can help